702573N/Obsidian-Tasks-Calendar/README.md

     ```
     pages: ""
-    # get all tasks from all notes in obsidian
+    # Get all tasks from all notes in obsidian

     pages: "Task Management/Work"
-    # custom folder
+    # Set a custom folder to get tasks from

     ---